Roymaniac/alx-low_level_programming/0x00-hello_world/README.md

-Use `gcc -E $CFILe -o c` to run a preprocessor and save the result in a file called `c`
+Use `gcc -E $CFILE -o c` to run a preprocessor and save the result in a file called `c`

+Use `gcc -c $CFILE to compile a c file but does not link it